 Students Get Involved

-Contributing to an emerging undergraduate curriculum in Global Affairs, the Nanovic Institute offers a Minor in European Studies (MES) and a new program of specialized courses within "Transnational European Studies."
-Through Nanovic, students can also explore Europe outside the classroom, by learning its languages, pursuing independent research projects, and connecting to European communities of work and service.
+Contributing to a vibrant undergraduate curriculum in global affairs, the Nanovic Institute offers a minor in European studies (MES).
+Students can also explore Europe outside the classroom, by learning its languages, pursuing independent research projects, and connecting to European communities of work and service.

 Latest NewsView all news